What Is Tinnitus?

 - Melatonin may help those who suffer with tinnitus, particularly those with disturbed sleep due to tinnitus.

-- Some behavioral and cognitive therapies that have been successful include retraining therapy, masking, and behavioral therapy.
+- Successful behavioral and cognitive therapies include retraining therapy, masking, and behavioral therapy.

 Can Tinnitus Be Prevented?